Upper and Lower Blepharoplasty

 Upper Blepharoplasty

-• Removes excess upper lid skin and redefines crease
+• Removes excess upper lid skin and redefines crease.

 • Removes excess fat (internally in the majority of cases) and repositions it in the cases of centrally deflated eyelids.
+Sometimes this fat can be transposed in case of hollowness (A-frame deformity).

-• Pulls up lid margin (in the case of a eyelid ptosis)
+• Pulls up lid margin (in the case of a eyelid ptosis).

-• Repositions the eye axis (foxy eyes)
+• Repositions the eye axis (foxy eyes).

 Lower Blepharoplasty

-• Removes excess lower lid skin (usually minor)
+• Removes excess lower lid skin (usually minor).

-• Removes and repositions excess fat through the lower blepharoplasty insicions
+• Removes and repositions excess fat through the lower blepharoplasty insicions.

-• Transposes fat into the tear trough deformity (Transposition blepharoplasty)
+• Transposes fat into the tear trough deformity (Transposition blepharoplasty) in case of herniated fat pockets or fat grafting.

-• Repositions the eye axis with a canthopexy (foxy eyes)
+• Repositions the eye axis with a canthopexy (foxy eyes).

 Deep Temporal Brow Lift

 • Repositions tail of the brow (less action on other parts of the brow), by tensioning the deep layer rather than the skin so the results are longer lasting and do not pull on the skin.
+Normally only the tail needs lifting as there are no muscles that lift the brow in its outer third.

 • The incision is made in temporal hairline and heals incredibly well.

-• Stable results at 5 years
+• Stable results at 5 years.